 It appears that no one of the latest line up will return- except for Ton, of course.
 This means the most radical transformation in Kayak's long history, quite a remarkable feat after so many years.
+Later Ton would explain that renewal of the band was unavoidable and the only way to keep going.
 Other musician's names will be announced when the live line up is confirmed.

 More news emerges: Kayak finds a new management (Glassville Music) and the band signs a deal with record company Inside Out, a big player on the progrock-field.
 A small triumph indeed, as Kayak hasn't had the support of an official label for many years.
 It means that the release- originally intended for 2017- will have to be postponed to early 2018.